AaqibhafeezKhan/TIC-TAC-TOE/README.md

 **Responsive Design**: The game is fully responsive and works seamlessly across desktop and mobile devices.

 ## How to Play
-**Select a Mode**: Choose between Multiplayer or AI Mode.
+**Select a Mode**: Choose between Multiplayer or Computer Mode.
-**Choose Difficulty**: In AI Mode, select the difficulty level from the dropdown (Easy, Medium, Hard).
+**Choose Difficulty**: In Computer Mode, select the difficulty level from the dropdown (Easy, Medium, Hard).
 **Take Turns**: Click on any cell to place your marker.
-If you're in AI Mode, the AI will automatically play its turn after yours.
+If you're in Computer Mode, the Computer will automatically play its turn after yours.
 **Track the Score**: Wins, losses, and ties are tracked and displayed below the game board.

 ## Installation and Setup
 Clone the Repository: